Patient Portal Software Development: Complete Guide for 2025

 What’s more, you should be PCI DSS certified (Payment Card Industry Data Security Standard) and get an SSL certification (Secure Sockets Layer) to integrate payment functionalities.

-Evaluate the Portal Efficiency
+Evaluate the portal efficiency

 Patient portal app development alone is not enough.
 You should properly measure its effectiveness using KPIs and comparing data.
 Monitoring and measuring KPIs is important for business because it reveals whether your current strategy is actually working or not.
 They’re applied to measure growth and point to the areas of your product that require improvements or alterations.